Hawes: Governance

-Hawes is part of the Richmond (Yorks) parliamentary constituency.
-The current Member of Parliament is Rishi Sunak, a Conservative, who is also the current Prime Minister of the United Kingdom.
+Hawes is part of the Richmond and Northallerton parliamentary constituency.
+The current Member of Parliament is Rishi Sunak, a Conservative, who is a former Prime Minister of the United Kingdom.

-Hawes lies within the Upper Dales electoral division of North Yorkshire County Council and the Hawes & High Abbotside ward of Richmondshire District Council.
+Hawes lies within the Upper Dales electoral division of North Yorkshire Council.
+It was part of the Richmondshire district from 1974 to 2023.

 The civil parish shares a grouped parish council with the civil parish of High Abbotside, known as Hawes & High Abbotside Parish Council.
 This is also an electoral ward with a combined population taken at the 2011 Census of 1,347.

 Geography

 The parish of Hawes covers the large areas of moorland on Dodd Fell, Snays Fell, Stags Fell and Widdale Fell and includes the River Ure tributaries of Widdale Beck and Gayle Beck.
 The latter flows through the town of Hawes.
 There are many abandoned lead mines, quarries and limekilns in the parish indicating its industrial past.
 A short distance from the town on Gayle Beck are the Aysgill Force waterfalls.
 The highest point in the parish is Great Knoutberry Hill at 2205 ft.
 The parish extends as far north as Hellgill Bridge along a narrow strip either side of the Ure.

 The civil parish of Hawes also includes the neighbouring hamlets of Gayle, Appersett and Burtersett.
 The A684 road from Sedbergh to Osmotherley passes through the town and the B6255 begins at the western edge of the town and links it to Ingleton.

 The M6 and the A1 to the east are under an hour away by car.